 The dark red spathe is the colour of rotting flesh.

 The flowers release chemicals that smell like rotting meat.

 The spadix heats up to body temperature (36-38ºC).
 The increased temperature may also aid in dispersing the putrid smell to reach more pollinators because the chemicals become more volatile when they are heated.
-This thermal imaging video clearly shows the increased temperature of the flower, relative to its surroundings.

 If you would like to grow your own titan arum then you are probably out of luck (unless you have a very large glasshouse).
 The species originates from the rainforests of Sumatra and requires very warm humid conditions.